Cub Cadet Zero Turn Steering Wheel Problems

 However, the smoke released could become excess when too much oil is in the crankcase, causing the other parts to burn.

-When the mower produces excess smoke, you might need to turn it off and drain some of the oil in the crankcase until it is appropriate.
+When the mower produces excess smoke, you might need to turn it off and drain some of the oil in the crankcase until appropriate.
 If the smoke does not stop after this, you can take it for repair.

 10. Weak Hydrostatic Transmission